maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

     - Subject sits on the bed facing the researcher
     - Place the five Head Position Indicator (HPI) coils on the marker points
         - Each HPI coil is marked by a color that corresponds to the position of placement of the coil on the head
+        - Bring the forehead markers over the top of the head so the wires are not in the participant’s face
         - The position of the HPI coil on the participant's head should follow the following mapping:

     .. figure:: figures/meg-operationprotocol/Colour_coded_marker_placement.png